Von Steuben Day: Grand Marshal and Guest of Honor

 Every year, the German-American Steuben Parade is led by one or more Grand Marshals, either American citizens with a German background or German citizens with a special relationship with America.

 The Grand Marshals in 2009 were Congressman Michael McMahon, Fox 5 TV reporter Linda Schmidt, A&P Chairman Christian Haub, and Parade Co-founder Ted Dengler.
 In previous years, Grand Marshals included Hollywood star Ralf Möller, NYSE CEO Duncan Niederauer and Col. Gail Halvorsen, the "Candy-Bomber" from the 1948–49 Berlin Airlift.

-In 2007, celebrating the 50th Anniversary German-American Steuben Parade, the Grand Marshal was former US Secretary of State, Henry Kissinger, born in the Franconia region of Bavaria in Germany.
+In 2007, celebrating the 50th Anniversary of the German-American Steuben Parade, the Grand Marshal was former US Secretary of State, Henry Kissinger, born in the Franconia region of Bavaria in Germany.
 The Guest of Honor was Dr. Klaus Scharioth, the German Ambassador to the United States.
 Also invited was former German chancellor Helmut Kohl, known to have a deep personal friendship with America.

-Over the years, the Steuben Parade has been led by many distinguished Germans and Americans.
+Over the years, many distinguished Germans and Americans have led the Steuben Parade.
 Former Grand Marshals include Donald Trump, Siegfried & Roy, George Steinbrenner, Carol Alt, Michael Bloomberg, Eric Braeden, John Roland, Louis Freeh, Norbert Schramm.
 Several Mayors of New York City of non-German background have also led the parade, including Rudolph Giuliani and George Pataki.

 Among the Guests of Honor have been three German presidents: Walter Scheel, Richard von Weizsäcker and Johannes Rau, as well as other dignitaries from the political and economic fields, including state prime ministers Erwin Teufel, Kurt Biedenkopf and Bernhard Vogel.

 Parade events

-While the German-American Steuben Parade is held on the third Saturday in September, starting at noon, there are other weekend festivities.
+While the German-American Steuben Parade is held on the third Saturday in September, starting at noon, other weekend festivities exist.
 Usually, up to 35 music and costume groups from overseas are greeted at City Hall Park on the Friday preceding the parade.
 On the eve of the parade, a gala benefit banquet takes place as a fundraiser for the parade.

-The parade leads directly to the German-American Friendship Party in Central Park.
+The parade leads to the German-American Friendship Party in Central Park.
 This is the most significant beer fest in New York, featuring many German brands on tap, as well as traditional German food such as bratwurst.